tinhnampere/edk2-platforms/Platform/Ampere/Readme.md

 # How to build (Linux Environment)

 ## Build machines
-The buid instructions provided in this document are supported on the following operating systems:
+The build instructions provided in this document are supported on the following operating systems:
 - Ubuntu 18.04 (x86)
 - CentOS 8.2 (x86)